 Under California Government Code 835, public entities are liable for dangerous conditions on their property.
 This would include dangerous conditions on county, city, or state roadways.
 However, in order to make a claim for damages, the plaintiff would have to show that the public entity had actual or constructive notice of the dangerous condition and sufficient time to take measures to protect against the dangerous condition.2

-In a road debris accident, to make a claim against the government, the plaintiff may have to show:
+The lawsuit would have to be made under the California Torts Claims Act.
+To make a claim against the government, the plaintiff may have to show:

 - The road debris created a dangerous condition at the time of the injury;